YifanLu2001/MYresearch/22-demosaicking-algorithms/README.txt

             4. The 'general_functions' folder
             *Functions and images that will be used in every algorithm.
-            The 'woodwall' scenario's 4 RGB images mentioned above used in every 'Run_XXX.m' function. normalize2D.m:      normalize a 2D matrix.
+            The 'woodwall' scenario's 4 RGB images mentioned above and used in every 'Run_XXX.m' function. normalize2D.m:      normalize a 2D matrix.
             calculateStokes.m:  get 5 polarization parameters (S0, S1, S2, AOLP, DOLP) from the scenario's I0, I45, I90 and I135.
             Impsnr.m:           get the PSNR of an image pair (except for AOLP images)